-Every state has a public and private works acts of some nature that allows those working on a construction project to enforce a claim for payment against the property itself.
-This claim is known as a construction or mechanics lien.
+If you have provided labor or materials to a construction project but have not been paid, the best way to pursue payment is by filing a lien.
+Every state has laws that allow those working on a construction project to enforce a claim for payment against the property itself and/or against a project bond.
+The claim for payment is commonly known as a construction or mechanics lien.

-The statutes that create these lien rights are hyper-technical.
-While powerful in protecting the rights of laborers and material suppliers when used correctly, there are many traps for the unwary, and anyone interested in filing a construction lien should become familiar with these statutes’ requirements.
+The laws that create lien rights are hyper-technical.
+While powerful in protecting the rights of laborers and material suppliers when used correctly, there are many traps for the unwary, and anyone interested in filing a construction lien should be intimately familiar with these statutes’ requirements.

 What are the statutory requirements for the contents of the lien?

 Are you filing the lien timely?

 How long after completion of work can you file a lien?